OpenBao Backup Using AWS S3 or MinIO

 s3BackupConfig.enabled: Set totrueto enable backups. -

-s3BackupConfig.schedule: Define the backup schedule as a cron expression (configure as per requirement). -
+s3BackupConfig.schedule: Define the backup schedule as a cron expression (configure as needed). -

 s3BackupConfig.backupPath: Specify the S3 bucket path where backups are stored.
 This value should be unique for each deployment. -